 When is the language test administered?

-If you missed the language test in September, you can participate in the catch-up session on Wednesday 20 November 2019, from 6:00 pm to 8:00 pm.
-The catch-up session is your last opportunity to take the language proficiency test during the 2019-2020 academic year.
+If you missed the language test in September, you can participate in the catch-up session on Thursday 29 October 2020 at 18:00.
+The catch-up session is your last opportunity to take the language proficiency test during the academic year.
 You can sign up using the Catch-up session Dutch and English language proficiency test form.

 Please note: the catch-up session is NOT a resit.
 You may only participate if you have not taken the language proficiency test yet.